-Restricted License Violation Lawyer in New York
+New York Restricted License Violation Lawyer

 Helping You Maintain Your Driving Privileges

 At Martin A. Kron & Associates, P.C., we know that losing your driving privileges presents more than a mere hassle—it can affect your job and your livelihood.
 We fight strenuously to help our clients stay on the road when they face license suspension.
-In some cases, this means helping them obtain a conditional or restricted license.
+In some cases, this means helping them obtain a conditional or restricted license in NY.
 Let our team provide you with the representation you need to maintain your driving privileges.

-The restricted or conditional license allows you to drive for specific purposes, such as going to and from work, traveling to work, picking up and dropping off children for day care, attending court-ordered classes or community service, and doctor's visits.
+In New York, a restricted or conditional license allows you to drive for specific purposes, such as going to and from work, traveling to work, picking up and dropping off children for day care, attending court-ordered classes or community service, and doctor's visits.